Satzhz/nlpkaz/README.md

 - templates/ - in the folder consist modules for morphological analysis, search (words or collocation)
 - db.sqlite3 - database of fragment texts (save preprocessed: tokens, wordform, pos-taggs parts of speech, etc.) and a list of users (linguists)
  - files/ - scripts used for web design of html files

+The sequence of steps for launching files is as follows:
+- KazMorph is a morph analyzer for the Kaz language based on Apertium-APy (pos-taggs in English).
+- preprocess.py - text preprocessing (remove endings, for writing from small litter, removing puntuations, remove stop words, remove numbers)
+- Tokenizer - Breaks down the raw text into words, sentences called tokens.
+The variable text of type String, accepts text in the Kazakh language, and returns a list of tokens.
+- WordForm - building grammatical forms based on a given word.
+Variable word with type String takes a word in Kazakh language and type (Noun or Verb).